samuel-t-tyler/m19-ml-bot/README.md

 # m19-ml-bot
-This is a machine learning bot that successfully learned to outpreform the average human at the drafting portion of the card game "magic the gathering".
+This is a machine learning bot that successfully learned to outpreform the average human at the drafting portion of the card game "magic the gathering" for the set of cards titled M19.

 The dataset used for this project was provided by www.draftsim.com.
 The dataset is available for download here:  https://draftsim.com/draft-data/